grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/message-templating.md

   - contact point
   - templating
 title: Message templating
-weight: 400
+weight: 415
 ---

 # Message templating

-Notifications sent via [contact points]({{< relref "../" >}}) are built using messaging templates.
+Notifications sent via contact points are built using messaging templates.
 Grafana's default templates are based on the [Go templating system](https://golang.org/pkg/text/template) where some fields are evaluated as text, while others are evaluated as HTML (which can affect escaping).
 The default template, defined in [default_template.go](https://github.com/grafana/grafana/blob/main/pkg/services/ngalert/notifier/channels/default_template.go), is a useful reference for custom templates.

 Since most of the contact point fields can be templated, you can create reusable custom templates and use them in multiple contact points.
 The [template data]({{< relref "template-data/" >}}) topic lists variables that are available for templating.
 The default template is defined in [default_template.go](https://github.com/grafana/grafana/blob/main/pkg/services/ngalert/notifier/channels/default_template.go) which can serve as a useful reference or starting point for custom templates.